Video Games Live: History

 Video Games Live was founded by video game composers Tommy Tallarico and Jack Wall in 2002, and the duo formed Mystical Stone Entertainment, the business that runs VGL.
-Tallarico and Wall took three years planning the first show, developing the technology needed to synchronize lights, videos, effects, and the concert itself.
-The technology for communicating between the person running the concert, the conductor, and their performers was also developed.
+Over the next three years, Tallarico and Wall planned the show and developed the technologies needed to synchronize lights, videos, effects, and the music itself.
+They also developed technology for communicating between the conductor, the technicians, and the performers.

 The concert debuted on July 6, 2005, at the Hollywood Bowl, where the Los Angeles Philharmonic Orchestra performed to an audience of 11,000 people.
 Three concerts were held the first year.
 In 2006, the concert re-launched with an 11-show world tour.
 The concert was expanded to 30 cities in 2007 and 47 cities in 2008, and over 50 cities in 2009.
 More than 300 shows were held between 2009 and 2016.
 In 2010, Jack Wall left Video Games Live to pursue his game composing career.

 Each concert is performed by a local symphonic orchestra and musicians.
 Video Games Live has performed for millions of people across the globe, including in the Middle East, China, South Korea, Japan, Europe, South America, and Australia.
 In 2015, VGL performed at Red Rocks Amphitheatre with more than 200 musicians on stage including the Colorado Symphony and Choir.
 In 2016, 2 shows were performed at the Bird's Nest National Olympic Stadium in Beijing to over 30,000 people.
 Tallarico chooses different songs for each show, based upon the area's favorite game series (such as Final Fantasy in Japan and League of Legends in South Korea) and by asking fans at future venues what songs they would like to hear.
 Over the past decade, Video Games Live has performed with symphonies including the National Symphony Orchestra, the Pittsburgh Symphony, the San Francisco Symphony, the National Taiwan Symphony Orchestra, the Spanish National Orchestra, the Polish National Radio Symphony Orchestra and the Qatar Philharmonic.